Chocolive24/Chocolive24.github.io/src/content/blog/rollback_game_post.md

 This function is based on the id of the input profile used to determine which keyboard keys and mouse buttons are associated with game actions.
 This allows me to play both players in a game locally with a single keyboard.
 By using the bitwise operator "|=" I'm able to encode all the frame's actions in a single number that I return and give to my game as well as sending it over the network.

+So that my game doesn't depend directly on inputs, I've chosen to store them in my RollbackManager.
+The latter has an array of arrays storing all the inputs from all the players.
+Two methods are used to add values to this array: SetLocalPlayerInput() and SetRemotePlayerInput().<br>
+My RollbackManager also has an array containing the latest inputs received from each player.
+If the player is local, his last input will always be the input of the current frame.
+If the player is remote, his last input will be the last one received from the network, assuming it hasn't changed.

-Now the OnlineGameManager can read the local inputs through this function, give them to the RollbackManager and then give them to the game before calling FixedUpdate:
+So now the OnlineGameManager can read the local input through the GetPlayerInput() function, give it to the RollbackManager and then give the last input of each player to the game before calling FixedUpdate:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ c++
 // This is a pseudo-code example of how it globally works.